Skip to content

 Is It Hard to Get Into Lansing Community College?
 Acceptance Rate & Requirements

 As a public institution in Lansing, Michigan, Lansing Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 24%.
+The graduation rate is roughly 24%.

 Can I Afford It?